 After ex-FBI agent turned criminal Brian O'Conner (Paul Walker) and his girlfriend Mia Toretto (Jordana Brewster) rescue Mia's brother, professional thief and street racer Dominic 'Dom' Toretto (Vin Diesel) while he is being transported to Lompoc Penitentiary to serve a 25 year sentence, the trio escapes to Rio de Janeiro, Brazil.
 Acutely low on funds, they plan a heist to steal $100 million in dirty money from Brazilian drug lord Hernan Reyes (Joaquim de Almeida), a plan that involves getting together an elite team of old friends -- Han Lue (Sung Kang), Roman Pearce (Tyrese Gibson), Tej Parker (Ludacris)), Gisele Yashar (Gal Gadot), Tego Leo (Tego Calderon), Rico Santos (Don Omar)), and Vince (Matt Schulze) -- all the while being pursued by U.S. Diplomatic Security Service (DSS) agent Luke Hobbs (Dwayne Johnson) and local police officer Elena Neves (Elsa Pataky).
 And Hobbs always gets his man.

-No. Fast Five was filmed from a screenplay written by American screenwriter Chris Morgan, using characters created by Gary Scott Thompson in the first movie of the Fast and Furious franchise.
-Fast Five is the fifth movie in the series, preceded by The Fast and the Furious (2001), 2 Fast 2 Furious (2003), The Fast and the Furious: Tokyo Drift (2006), and Fast & Furious (2009) and followed by Furious 6 (2013).
-Fast & Furious 7 is set for release in 2014.
+Fast Five was filmed from a screenplay written by American screenwriter Chris Morgan, using characters created by Gary Scott Thompson in the first movie of the Fast and Furious franchise.
+Fast Five is the fifth movie in the series, preceded by The Fast and the Furious (2001), 2 Fast 2 Furious (2003), The Fast and the Furious: Tokyo Drift (2006), and Fast & Furious (2009) and followed by Furious 6 (2013), and Furious Seven (2015).

 Each of the members have a specific role on the team.
 Gisele is the utilities and weapons specialist as she was in the army for a few years.
 Roman is the fast talker who can talk his way through anything.
 Tej is the guy who handles all the electronic doings.
 Han blends into the crowd to perform reconnaissance.
 Tego and Rico handle the lower level tasks such as breaking down walls to find circuits.
 Dom and Brian are the precision drivers whose vehicular skills are unmatched.
 Mia handles everything at their "base".